rednafi/rednafi.com/content/go/deferred_teardown_closure.md

 function, not the test.
 But the test logic still depends on whatever the helper set up.
 So this approach doesn't work.

-A better way is to move the teardown logic into the test itself:
+The next working option is to move the teardown logic into the test itself:

 ```go
 func TestFoo(t *testing.T) {